-1.3 Course description
+3 Course description

-This course was originally developed by Shelly Wismath as a course for future elementary school teachers.
+This course was originally developed by Shelly Wismath (now Dean of Liberal Education) as a course for future elementary school teachers.
 The topics have varied from year to year, but some themes have persisted:

 - A look at how numbers are represented in different historical and cultural contexts. - Hands-on work with different types of arithmetic, including numbers in bases other than 10, and modular ("clock") arithmetic. - Fundamentals of arithmetic, including rules of algebra, fractions, and prime numbers. - Some simple (but real) applications.